xplosionmind/old.tommi.space/_notes/private/archive/Interviews and Conferences/Erion Veliaj.md

 ---
 date: 2017-07-14
-tags: ["people", "giffoni", "radioimmaginaria", "interviews"]
+tags: ["people", "giffoni", "archive/radioimmaginaria", "interviews"]
 ---
 - you said children are important to improve the politics and the lifestyle of a city.
 What do you do for teens in Albania?